The Best Commercial Property Insurance Companies for 2026

 Company Reputation

-Liberty Mutual has been rated A+ by the Better Business Bureau and accredited by the BBB for nearly 90 years.
+Liberty Mutual has been rated A+ by the Better Business Bureau and accredited by the BBB since 1931.
 This accreditation means they work toward resolving consumer complaints in line with standards set by the BBB.
-A recent JD Power study of property claims satisfaction offers Liberty Mutual a score of 870 out of 1,000, which places it 9th out of all insurers and 3rd out of those examined for this guide.
+The 2026 JD Power U.S. Property Claims Satisfaction Study offers Liberty Mutual a score of 722 out of 1,000, which places it 4th out of all insurers and among the top-performing providers examined for this guide.

 Financial Strength

 Liberty Mutual demonstrates good financial strength according to the major credit agencies.
-Moody’s rates Liberty Mutual at the A2 level, while both AM Best and Standard & Poor’s give Liberty Mutual a rating of A on their respective scales.
+In current 2026 assessments, Moody’s rates Liberty Mutual at the A2 level, while both AM Best and Standard & Poor’s give Liberty Mutual a rating of A on their respective scales.
+Liberty Mutual holds a total market share of approximately 3.82%.

 Recommendation